n-bryant/keyScribe/README.md

 # keyScribe
-keyScribe is a playable JS web piano that transcribes what you play into sheet music
+keyScribe is a web piano that transcribes what you play into sheet music.